-- Focused on the bank's risk appetite and, upon the recommendation of the risk committee, approved the bank's risk appetite statement. - Reviewed the bank's enterprise-wide stress testing, including the impacts of the stress tests on the bank's capital and earnings. - Reviewed the bank's cyber security program, including threat readiness and resilience and regulatory oversight.
+- Focused on the bank's risk appetite and, upon the recommendation of the risk committee, approved the bank's risk appetite statement. - · Reviewed the bank's enterprise-wide stress testing, including the impacts of the stress tests on the bank's capital and earnings. - Reviewed the bank's cyber security program, including threat readiness and resilience and regulatory oversight and received educational updates from expert speakers. - Received regular reporting by the bank's business leaders on the progress of the sales practices review and from the risk committee on its oversight of the review, including input received by the risk committee from a leading professional services firm engaged to provide an objective assessment of the design and execution of the review.